Skip to content

 Get started

-When you sign up for Data Pipeline, Stripe sends a data share to your Snowflake or Amazon Redshift account.
-After you accept the data share, you can access your core Stripe data in Snowflake or Amazon Redshift within 12 hours.
+Navigate to Reporting > Data management in the Stripe Dashboard, and go through the onboarding steps.
+After you accept the data share and complete onboarding, you can access your core Stripe data in Snowflake or Amazon Redshift within 12 hours.
 After the initial load, your Stripe data refreshes regularly.

 Note